codaley/objectdet-tflitemm/README.md

 2. Open the `android` folder in **Android Studio** (tested with Android Studio Bumblebee).
 3. You can:
    - Run the app as-is by connecting an Android device in developer mode.
-   - Replace any of the preloaded models with a custom TensorFlow Lite model (see below).
+   - Replace any of the preloaded models with a custom TensorFlow Lite model (see below) then run.

 ### Custom Model Integration